bolotnikov/gamedevland/docs/tower-defense.md

 ## 2. Creating the level

-So we learned how to create a specific tile by its ID.
-This means we can draw the entire map specified in `tilemap.json`.
+So we've learned how to create a specific tile by its ID.
+It means we can draw the entire map specified in `tilemap.json`.
 Let's create a new class `LevelMap` for this.

 1. We will receive the level data from the `tilemap.json` into the `const TilemapJson` variable using the `require` mechanism, reading the contents of the corresponding file.
 2. Let's create a container `this.container`, into which we will place the created tile sprites.
-3. Let's create a field `this.tiles`, in which we will place all the created tiles.
+3. Let's create a field `this.tiles`, where we will place all the created tiles.
 4. We will implement the map rendering function in the `this.render` method

 ``` javascript